 Modify footnote:

-5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters.
+5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground and by the aeronautical mobile (route) service reserved exclusively for internationally standardized wireless avionics intra-communications [in accordance with Resolution 423 (Rev.WRC-15)].
+However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters nor by wireless avionics intra-communications.

 Proposal discussed within industry group of WAIC proponents